Mohammad Rizwan: International career

 In February 2021, in Pakistan's series against South Africa, Rizwan scored his first century in Test cricket, with an unbeaten 115 as he was awarded the player of the series.
 In February 2021, in Pakistan's series against South Africa, Rizwan scored his first century in T20I cricket, with an unbeaten 104 including 6 boundaries and 7 sixes.
-He also became the first wicket-keeper batter for Pakistan to score a century in T20I cricket and became only the second wicketkeeper batter after Brendon McCullum to score centuries in all three formats of international cricket.
-He also became only the second Pakistani batter to score a century in T20I cricket after Ahmed Shehzad and also became the fifth designated wicketkeeper batter to notch a T20I century.
+He also became the first wicket-keeper batter for Pakistan to score a century in T20I cricket and became only the second wicket-keeper batter after Brendon McCullum to score centuries in all three formats of international cricket.
+He also became only the second Pakistani batter to score a century in T20I cricket after Ahmed Shehzad and also became the fifth designated wicket-keeper batter to notch a T20I century.

-In April 2021, during the third T20I between Pakistan and South Africa he along with Babar Azam made 197 run partnership for the opening wicket which is also the highest partnership recorded by a pair for Pakistan for any wicket in T20I cricket.
+In April 2021, during the third T20I between Pakistan and South Africa he along with Babar Azam had a 197-run partnership for the opening wicket which is also the highest partnership recorded by a pair for Pakistan for any wicket in T20I cricket.
 It was also the highest ever partnership for any wicket by a pair in T20I cricket while chasing.

 In September 2021, he was named in Pakistan's squad for the 2021 ICC Men's T20 World Cup.
 In December 2021, in the third match against the West Indies, Rizwan became the first batter to score 2,000 runs in Twenty20 cricket in a calendar year.
 In September 2022, Rizwan and Babar scored a record T20 cricket partnership of 203 without being dismissed.

+In October 2023, Rizwan scored an unbeaten century against Sri Lanka, leading Pakistan to successfully chase a mammoth total of 345 in the 2023 Cricket World Cup.

+In December 2023 and January 2024, Rizwan participated in Pakistan's tour of Australia.
+For the first match, he was sidelined for Sarfaraz Ahmed.
+After a poor showing by Sarfaraz, he was bought back into the team.
+In the second match's first innings, he scored 42 off 51, and then a 35 off 62 in the second innings.
+In the third match's first innings, he scored 88 off 103, and then a 28 off 57 in the second innings.
+The innings also had a FC against Victoria XI.
+He made 50 off 70 before retiring hurt.